KaltaRawal/fraud-detection-and-risk-analysis-python-powerbi/README.md

-# 🧾 Vendor Performance Analysis – Retail Inventory & Sales
+# 🧾 Fraud Detection and Risk Analysis

-_Analyzing vendor efficiency and profitability to support strategic purchasing and inventory decisions using SQL, Python, and Power BI._

 ---